Aetna considers comparative genomic hybridization (CGH) medically necessary for the following indications:

 The Genetics Committee of the Society for Gynaecology and Obstetrics of Canada (Duncan, et al., 2011) summarized the current literature on array genomic hybridization in prenatal diagnosis, and outlined ecommendations regarding the use of this new technology with respect to prenatal diagnosis.
 The quality of evidence was rated using the criteria described in the Report of the Canadian Task Force on Preventive Health Care.
 The Genetics Committee concluded that array genomic hybridization is not recommended in pregnancies at low risk for a structural chromosomal abnormality; for example, advanced maternal age, positive maternal serum screen, previous trisomy, or the presence of "soft markers" on fetal ultrasound.
 (III-D) 2.
 The Genetics Committee concluded that array genomic hybridization may be an appropriate diagnostic test in cases with fetal structural abnormalities detected on ultrasound or fetal magnetic resonance imaging; it could be done in lieu of a karyotype if rapid aneuploidy screening is negative and an appropriate turnaround time for results is assured.
 (II-2A) 3.
 The Committee recommended that any pregnant woman who qualifies for microarray genomic hybridization testing should be seen in consultation by a medical geneticist before testing so that the benefits, limitations, and possible outcomes of the analysis can be discussed in detail.
 The difficulties of interpreting some copy number variants should also be discussed.
 This will allow couples to make an informed decision about whether or not they wish to pursue such prenatal testing (III-A).

-Wapner, et al. (2012) concluded that, in the context of prenatal diagnostic testing, chromosomal microarray analysis identified additional, clinically significant cytogenetic information as compared with karyotyping and was equally efficacious in identifying aneuploidies and unbalanced rearrangements but did not identify balanced translocations and triploidies.
+Wapner et al (2012) concluded that, in the context of prenatal diagnostic testing, chromosomal microarray analysis identified additional, clinically significant cytogenetic information as compared with karyotyping and was equally efficacious in identifying aneuploidies and unbalanced rearrangements but did not identify balanced translocations and triploidies.
 Samples from women undergoing prenatal diagnosis at 29 centers were sent to a central karyotyping laboratory.
-Each sample was split in two; standard karyotyping was performed on one portion and the other was sent to one of four laboratories for chromosomal microarray.
-The investigators enrolled a total of 4406 women.
-Indications for prenatal diagnosis were advanced maternal age (46.6%), abnormal result on Down's syndrome screening (18.8%), structural anomalies on ultrasonography (25.2%), and other indications (9.4%).
-In 4340 (98.8%) of the fetal samples, microarray analysis was successful; 87.9% of samples could be used without tissue culture.
-Microarray analysis of the 4282 nonmosaic samples identified all the aneuploidies and unbalanced rearrangements identified on karyotyping but did not identify balanced translocations and fetal triploidy.
-In samples with a normal karyotype, microarray analysis revealed clinically relevant deletions or duplications in 6.0% with a structural anomaly and in 1.7% of those whose indications were advanced maternal age or positive screening results.
+Each sample was split in 2; standard karyotyping was performed on one portion and the other was sent to 1 of 4 laboratories for chromosomal microarray.
+The investigators enrolled a total of 4,406 women.
+Indications for prenatal diagnosis were advanced maternal age (46.6 %), abnormal result on Down's syndrome screening (18.8 %), structural anomalies on ultrasonography (25.2 %), and other indications (9.4 %).
+In 4,340 (98.8 %) of the fetal samples, microarray analysis was successful; 87.9 % of samples could be used without tissue culture.
+Microarray analysis of the 4,282 non-mosaic samples identified all the aneuploidies and unbalanced rearrangements identified on karyotyping but did not identify balanced translocations and fetal triploidy.
+In samples with a normal karyotype, microarray analysis revealed clinically relevant deletions or duplications in 6.0 % with a structural anomaly and in 1.7 % of those whose indications were advanced maternal age or positive screening results.

 Evidence-based guidelines by the National Collaborating Centre for Women's and Children's Health (NICE, 2011) noted the need for a better understanding of CGH before its widespread adoption in autism spectrum disorder.
 The guideline noted that the causal relationship between many of the genetic abnormalities detected by CGH and autism spectrum disorder is not clear.
 In addition, the guideline noted the need for a better understanding of the diagnostic yield of CGH, and the negative consequences of routine CGH testing in ASD.